 - Adulterants – these are drugs that deliberately mimic or enhance the effects of the drug being offered.
 Examples are the way caffeine and/ or ephedrine are often found in amphetamine or ecstasy.

-- Dilutents – these are mainly sugars such as glucose, lactose and mannitol.
+- Diluents – these are mainly sugars such as glucose, lactose and mannitol.
 These are added to bulk out the deal and assist the process of dilution of the drug for injection.

-While impurities and dilutents can, in themselves be dangerous, the likelihood of this happening has often been exaggerated.
-While rumours circulate about drugs cut with rat poison, strychnine and brick dust such contamination is rare.
-It is not in the dealer’s interest to have customers dropping dead from deliberately contaminated drugs.
+While impurities and diluents can be dangerous in themselves, the likelihood of dangerous substances added to drugs has often been exaggerated.
+Rumours have circulated about drugs cut with rat poison, strychnine and brick dust, but such contamination is rare.
+It is not in the dealer’s interest to have customers dying from deliberately contaminated drugs.
 In contrast people will return to get drugs from dealers who offer good quality substances.